18F/identity-terraform/vpc_flow_cloudwatch_filters/README.md

 # CloudWatch filters for VPC flow logs

-This module create log metrics and alarms for VPC flow logs.
+This module creates log metrics and alarms for VPC flow logs.